Employee experience data: The secret to tough decisions

 Using employee experience data to guide tough decisions

 Assumptions can be costly for any business.
 Simply surveying your employees regularly can help you make more informed decisions with effective results.
-For example, in response to COVID-19, many businesses are thinking about an eventual return to the office.
-While the transition to remote work was difficult for many industries, businesses, and employees, the return to the office poses its own unique set of challenges.
+For example, in response to COVID-19, many businesses are considering an eventual return to the office.
+While the transition to remote work was difficult for many industries, businesses, and employees, returning to the office poses its unique challenges.

 Some employees might have safety concerns, prefer working from home, or have issues in their personal life that would inhibit their return to the office.
 Without school, summer camps, or reliable childcare services, many parents might have trouble returning to work as they juggle being both full-time parents and full-time employees.